AGRICULTURAL SHOW

 Nyabing usually stages a good display of agricultural produce and this year again, competition was keen in the majority of classes.
 Those outstanding were entries in new season’s oaten and wheaten hay.
 Dairy produce entries was good, and quite a fair selection of vegetables was displayed.

 One of the most remarkable exhibits in the exhibition hall was that entered in the handicraft section; W. Batt took first prize with a collection of hand-made tools, including sets of spanners and screw drivers, which defied distinction from the machine-made article.
-Other beautiful examples of handwork were entered by an immigrant, O. L. Oplinski who showed three pairs of handmade shoes.
+Other beautiful examples of handwork were entered by an immigrant, O. L. Opalinski who showed three pairs of handmade shoes.

 OFFICIAL OPENING